Learn how to build stronger, more resilient communities with our new Community Safety degree program — the first of its kind in Canada.

 - Empowering citizens to build safer and more resilient communities

 You’ll also learn how global events, like war and climate change, affect people at the local level.
 How do these events shape our perception of safety?
 How does the use of social media influence our understanding of these events?
 Throughout this program, you’ll develop a strong understanding of the challenges communities face.
 And you’ll explore new ways to address those issues.

 An integrated approach

 This program offers a new model for community wellness.
 It combines the social sciences, leadership, policing and crisis management.
 Projects span classes and subjects, so you’ll develop a broad perspective.

 Creativity and a passion for working with vulnerable and marginalized communities will serve you well in this program.
 You’ll build on your communication, research and critical thinking skills.
 And you’ll learn how to collaborate, facilitate and negotiate.

-You’ll also have the chance to apply your unique skills to a co-op work term.
-You might work in areas such as government, law enforcement or non-profit work.
+You’ll also have the chance to apply your unique skills to a full-time co-op work term between Semesters 7 and 8.
+You'll work in areas related to your career interests, such as government, law enforcement or non-profit work.

 As a Community Safety student, you’ll be a trailblazer in a new field.
 Canadian society is in a period of transition, and this program will prepare you to help lead the way.

 Column one has the Start date, second the Locations and third the Availability Start date Locations Availability Sep 2018 Davis Campus (Brampton) Available